 Sprouts are packed full of goodness and flavour; are great for adding texture and a nutty flavour to salads or a stir fry.
 If you've got small people at home, it's a fun activity to try with them...and hey, they might even eat the sprouts!

 Start by chucking about half a cup of dirt(y) chickpeas or lentils in a couple of cups of room temperature water in a bowl and leave for a day.

-Following day, drain and rinse the pulses a few times.
+The next day, drain and rinse the lentils a few times.
 Pop in a sprouting bag and hang in your kitchen.
 Now here’s our shameless, self-promoting plug….you can buy a dirt(y) hemp sprouting bag - it’s “forever reusable”.

-Okay so this next bit demands a bit of commitment, but it’s just a bit of a bag-washing once a day for 4 days.
+Okay so this next bit demands a bit of commitment for the next 4 or 5 days.
 First up gently massage the sprout bag to “unclump” the sprouts (especially in the corners where they can get all bunched up and “unsprouty”).
 Then submerge the bag in plenty of cold water and leave for about half an hour.
 The water will go a little manky, but that’s okay.
 If the water looks really dirty just rinse the bag (lentils/chickpeas inside) under cold water while massaging the sprouts till the water runs clear.

 Reality check: you will need to clean the sprouting bag to kill off any nasties before starting each new batch.
-But it’s nothing more than boiling in water for a minute or two inside out, then hang outside to get all sunny and well aired.
+But all it requires is a boil for a minute or two inside out, then hang outside to get all sunny and well aired.

 For a guaranteed hit, remember to use un-hulled pulses, like our: